 More Recommended Programs

-The Plumbing trade is growing and the College of Western Idaho Plumbing Apprenticeship Program is your key to starting a rewarding career in a field that is increasingly in need of trained and...
+The Plumbing trade is growing, and College of Western Idaho's Plumbing Apprenticeship program is your key to starting a rewarding career.
+This four-year program will take you from the basics...

 Requirements and Costs

 Applied Technology and Apprenticeship - Associate of Applied Science Degree